openpubkey/openpubkey/README.md

 However in the case in which the PK Token is being used to generate a public signature it is neccessary that verifiers can check the OP's signature on an ID Token even after the OP rotates the keys on the JWKS URI.

-Below consider a few of the proposed methods of ensuring the verifiability of signatures after the OP rotates signing keys.
+Below are a few of the proposed methods of ensuring the verifiability of signatures after the OP rotates signing keys.
 This is a non-exhaustive list.

 #### OP Public Keys via TUF (The Update Framework)